manoa311/manoa311.github.io/index.md

 - Viewing a ticket: when viewing a ticket, the user can comment on the ticket. @Administrators can add a projected finish date to a ticket after receiving it, which lets users know when they plan to work on fixing the issue.

 ## Development History:
+### Milestone 1:
+- Create basic structure of application
+  - Create landing page for viewing of all tickets
+  - Create admin page for viewing all tickets, but with options for deletion and update
+  - Create page to view individual tickets, with options to comment on them as well as view any updates on the ticket
+  - TODO

+### Milestone 2:
 - Implement sorting on landing page
 - When viewing a ticket, link it to the actual ticket to be viewed
 - Remove "Admin" tab